-(RIFLE MUST BE KEPT POINTED IN A SAFE DIRECTION)
+(PISTOL MUST BE KEPT POINTED IN A SAFE DIRECTION)

-UNLOAD THE RIFLE IMMEDIATELY WHEN YOU ARE FINISHED SHOOTING!
+UNLOAD THE PISTOL IMMEDIATELY WHEN YOU ARE FINISHED SHOOTING!

-NOTE: This sequence must be followed exactly as spelled out.
-Failure to do so can result in the rifle's chamber becoming unintentionally loaded with a cartridge!
+NOTE: This sequence must be followed exactly as directed.
+Failure to do so can result in the pistol's chamber becoming unintentionally loaded with a cartridge!

-- Keep the muzzle pointed in a safe direction at all times and keep fingers outside the trigger guard.
+- 1. Keep the muzzle pointed in a safe direction at all times and keep fingers outside the trigger guard.
 If the hammer is cocked, move the safety to the "on" position. - 2.
 Remove the magazine.
 Remember that even though the magazine has been removed, a cartridge remaining in the chamber can still be fired! - 3.
 Retract the bolt to its open position and lock it there.
 This should eject any cartridge in the chamber, but... - 4.
 Always visually double check the chamber to be certain it is empty. - 5.
-The only "safe" rifle is one in which the bolt is open and the chamber and magazine are empty.

-- 6. Cartridges can be removed from the magazine by simply pushing them lightly downward and forward with the thumb, forefinger, or the rubber eraser end of a pencil against the rim of the top cartridge.
-Do not use a loaded cartridge as a 'tool' to strip cartridges from the magazine. - 7.
+The only "safe" pistol is one in which the bolt is open and the chamber and magazine are empty. - 6.
+Cartridges can be removed from the magazine by simply pushing them lightly downward and forward with the thumb, forefinger, or the rubber eraser end of a pencil against the rim of the top cartridge.
+Do not use a loaded cartridge or other hard instrument as a 'tool' to strip cartridges from the magazine. - 7.
 If desired, the bolt can be left in the open position, being held there by the bolt lock.
-If it is desired to close the bolt, again look to be certain the chamber is empty.
+If you desire to close the bolt, again look to be certain the chamber is empty and there is no magazine in the pistol.
 Put the safety "on", retract the bolt to its rearmost position, release the bolt lock and let the bolt snap forward.
 Keep your fingers out of the receiver! - 8.
 With the muzzle pointed in a safe direction, push the safety to the "off" position and pull the trigger to decock it.
-The rifle can be "dry fired" for practice as long as it is empty and pointed in a safe direction. - 9.
-Push empty (unloaded) magazine into the rifle until the catch locks it in place.
+The pistol can be "dry fired" for practice as long as it is empty and pointed in a safe direction.

+9. Push empty (unloaded) magazine into the pistol until the catch locks it in place.

-TO EXTRACT AND EJECT A CHAMBERED CARTRIDGE
+TO EXTRACT AND EJECT A Chambered Cartridge

-When the rifle is fired, the same gas pressure which drives the bullet forward also acts through the cartridge case to push the bolt to the rear.
+When the pistol is fired, the same gas pressure which drives the bullet forward also acts through the cartridge case to push the bolt to the rear.
 That action causes extraction and ejection of the fired cartridge case.
-But, when the bolt is operated by hand, there can be a failure to extract the cartridge from the chamber, or a failure to eject the cartridge clear of the rifle.
+But, when the bolt is operated by hand, there can be a failure to extract the cartridge from the chamber, or a failure to eject the cartridge clear of the pistol.
 These failures usually are the result of the bolt not being pulled rearward vigorously, coupled with an accumulation of bullet lubricant in the chamber.
 From the foregoing it is clear that the firearm user must:

-- Always visually check the chamber after opening the bolt to eject a chambered cartridge.
-If the bolt is not vigorously retracted when being operated by hand, the extracted cartridge can be 'ejected' into the magazine area, instead of outside the rifle. - 2.
+- 1. Always visually check the chamber after opening the bolt to eject a chambered cartridge.
+If the bolt is not vigorously retracted when being operated by hand, the extracted cartridge can be 'ejected' into the magazine area, instead of outside the pistol. - 2.
 Thoroughly clean the chamber and the extractor as often as necessary to prevent the accumulation of grease and dirt. - 3.
-If an empty magazine is in the rifle when the bolt is being hand retracted to extract a cartridge, the cartridge may drop on top of the magazine.
+If an empty magazine is in the pistol when the bolt is being hand retracted to extract a cartridge, the cartridge may drop on top of the magazine.
 Then when the bolt goes forward, the cartridge will be chambered again!
 Always remove the magazine before clearing the chamber, and visually ensure that no cartridges remain in the firearm.